José María Vitier

 José María Vitier (born January 7, 1954) is a Cuban music composer and pianist.
 He has made music for movies and television, as well as compositions for piano, symphonic orchestra, chamber orchestra, among other formats.
 His style often combines the classical and Cuban folk music styles.
 Some of his most remarkable works are his compositions for the Cuban film Fresa y Chocolate, and his Cuban mass.
+He won the Golden Osella for Un señor muy viejo con unas alas enormes (1988).

 Biography

 José María Vitier was born in Havana on 7 January 1954.

 He studied under Margot Rojas and César López at the Roldán Conservatory.

 He composed music for plays, movies and television.